sachinator96/Ames-Housing-Dataset-Model-Building/README.md

 • Performed data cleaning, feature selection and data analysis on various parameters affecting house sale prices

-• Implemented Linear Regression, GLM, Classification Tree, Random Forest and Neural Network algorithm models
+• Implemented Linear Regression, GLM, Random Forest and Neural Network algorithm models

 • Compared the error rates for all the models and predicted house sale prices for the validation set with minimum errors